This article will take you through everything that you need to know about auto loan fraud and what the law has to say about it.

 Another common example of dealer misconduct is car loan fraud.
 Given that many customers cannot afford to pay cash for a new car, many buyers apply for car loans.
 Dealers take advantage of cash-poor buyers by telling them that their credit was not good enough for low-interest loans; auto loan fraud forces innocent buyers to pay much more than they needed to pay for the car.
 In addition, there are dealers who commit auto repair fraud by tricking buyers into thinking that they have repaired a car when nothing was actually done, or forcing buyers to make regular visits and pay for needless repairs upon each visit.

-The attorneys at Consumer Action Law Group file lawsuits against car dealers who rip off buyers.
+The car dealership lawyers at Consumer Action Law Group file lawsuits against car dealers who rip off buyers.
 It’s always best for a buyer to have a car loan lawyer in their corner.
 Our lawyers take buyers through the whole process of preparing and filing a claim against the dealer.

 Hiring an Auto Loan Lawyer and Fighting Fraud